Dynamics of dissipative Landau-Zener transitions in an anisotropic three-level system: RESULTS AND DISCUSSION

 \subsection{Multi-mode phonon coupling with periodic driving field}

 In Secs.
-III A and B, our discussion is focused on the case of a single-mode bath.
+III A and B, we considered a single-mode bath.
 In this subsection we extend our discussion to the dynamics of the 3-LZM coupled to the multi-mode bath.

-We assume the bath is coupled to the 3-LZM in the $z$-direction.
-The bath is described by the super-Ohmic spectral density with $s = 3$ (see~Eq.~(\ref{EQ3})).
-We set $\mathcal{D} /\omega= \omega_x /\omega = 10$, assuming that the 3-LZM is in resonance with the x-direction driving field of the amplitude $A_x /\omega= 0.05$.
-The z-direction driving field of the amplitude $A_z/\omega = 0.5$ is also included in the calculations.
+We consider the super-Ohmic bath with the spectral density of Eq.~(\ref{EQ3}) with $s = 3$ which is coupled to the 3-LZM in the $z$-direction.
+We set $\mathcal{D} /\omega= \omega_x /\omega = 10$, assuming that the 3-LZM is in resonance with the $x$-direction driving field of the amplitude $A_x /\omega= 0.05$.
+The $z$-direction driving field of the amplitude $A_z/\omega = 0.5$ is also included in the calculations.
 The cut-off frequency $\omega_c/\omega$ is fixed at $0.5$.
 Following Section II A, the continuum spectrum is discretized into 20 phonon modes ($N_b = 20$) with $\omega_k \in [0, \omega_m]$.
 In this case, $\omega_c$, $\omega_m$ and $N_b$ are large enough, their specific values have no effect on the evaluated observables, and multiplicity of $M = 16$ ensures converged results.

-In Fig.~\ref{Fig7}(a), $P_{\text{-} 1} (t)$ is plotted with respect to time for five values of the bath coupling strength $\alpha$ ranging from 0 to 0.2.
-In the absence of the bath ($\alpha = 0$), $P_{\text{-} 1} (t)$ exhibits Rabi oscillations (cf. Fig.~\ref{Fig5}(a)).
-As coupling to the bath becomes stronger, Rabi frequencies increase but amplitudes of Rabi oscillations decrease, as shown in Fig.~\ref{Fig7}(a).
-Interestingly, growing x-field amplitudes $A_x$ also increase frequencies and decrease amplitudes of the $P_{\text{-} 1} (t)$ oscillations in the bath-free case, causing, simultaneously, changes in shapes of the oscillatory features (Fig.~\ref{Fig5}(a)).
-This observation may help to distinguish between the x-field driving and the bath effects.
+In Fig.~\ref{Fig7}(a), the time evolutions of $P_{-1} (t)$ are plotted for five values of the bath coupling strength $\alpha$ ranging from 0 to 0.2.
+In the absence of the bath ($\alpha = 0$), $P_{-1} (t)$ exhibits Rabi oscillations (cf. Fig.~\ref{Fig5}(a)).
+As coupling to the bath becomes stronger, Rabi frequencies increase but the amplitudes of Rabi oscillations decrease.
+Interestingly, growing $A_x$ also increase frequencies and decrease amplitudes of the $P_{-1} (t)$ oscillations in the bath-free case, causing, simultaneously, changes in shapes of the oscillatory features (cf. Fig.~\ref{Fig5}(a)).
+This observation may help to distinguish between the $x$-field driving and the bath effects.